silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_recipe_basic_1.1.0.md

  * Full blogging support, including nested comments, moderation tools, and multi-user functionality.
 Details on the new blog recipe can be found on the [blog recipe](/cwp-features/blog_recipe) page.
  * The ability to index and search uploaded documents via fulltext search.
 This is currently a beta feature, and any agency using this is advised to complete feasibility testing on any target environment.
 Details on configuring your environments for searching documents can be found on the [solr search](/cwp-features/solr_search) page.
- * A Single Sign-On functionality for SilverStripe intranet sites has been created.
+ * A single sign-on functionality for SilverStripe intranet sites has been created.
 It is optional functionality and will require specific infrastructural architecture.
 See the [single sign on documentation](/cwp-features/single_sign_on).

 Also included is a new file-tracking system to display which pages each image appears on.